Cinnamon in the garden: benefits & uses

 Cinnamon against ants and other pests

 Sprinkling ground cinnamon onto your garden bed deters dark-winged fungus gnats (Sciaridae).
 What makes this method so effective is that the aromatic powder can break the gnats’ reproduction cycle.
 This way they cannot hatch or reproduce.
+You can learn more about how to get rid of dark-winged fungus gnats in our article.

 Cinnamon can also be used to fight ants (Formicidae).
 It has a repellent effect against various ant species, both as a powder or as an oil.
 Although it may not work for all ant species, it is worth a try!
 For best effects, remove all traces of the ant’s pheromones.
 A pungent cleaning product is ideal for this.
 Afterwards, spread the cinnamon powder or oil in 5cm wide lines.
 In fact, scattering some cinnamon at the entrance of an anthill may be enough to relocate the colony.